shigeyukey/shige-addons-wiki/src/nbsp-remover.md

 ## Notes

 * This add-on replaces all notes in the deck at once.
 So far no problems on my device but if you're concerned I recommend backing up all your decks before using this.

-* Removing all nbspmay cause the layout of some cards to break.
+* Removing all nbsp may cause the layout of some cards to break.
 (That's why the official Anki has this function built in.)
 * nbsp is removed in Add Editor not while editing the card, but after adding the card.
 * If there is special text, it may not be replaced correctly.
 If so please send me the text of that card.

 <br>